Wells

 Wells in Literature

 One of the most famous literary works featuring a character named Wells is H.G.
 Wells’ “The Time Machine.”
-The protagonist of the novel is an unnamed time traveler who travels to the year 802,701 AD and encounters a race of people known as the Eloi.
+The protagonist of the novel is an unnamed time traveler who travels to the year 802,701 AD & encounters a race of people known as the Eloi.
 Although the time traveler is not named Wells, the author’s surname is used as a nod to the fact that he is the inventor of the time machine.

-Wells in Television and Film
+Wells in Television & Film

 In the television series “The 100,” the character of Wells Jaha is a recurring character in the first season.
-He is the son of Chancellor Jaha and a close friend of the main character, Clarke Griffin.
+He is the son of Chancellor Jaha & a close friend of the main character, Clarke Griffin.
 Unfortunately, Wells is killed early on in the season, whiich sets off a chain of events that drives much of the plot.

 These are just a few examples of how the name Wells has been used in fiction.
-Whether it’s in literature, television, or film, the name has been used to create memorable characters and stories.
+Whether it’s in literature, television, or film, the name has been used to create memorable characters & stories.

-Related and Similar Names
+Related & Similar Names

 Family Names Related to Wells

-Wellman, for example, is a surname that is derived from the Old English words “well” and “mann,” meaning “spring” and “man,” respectively.
+Wellman, for example, is a surname that is derived from the Old English words “well” & “mann,” meaning “spring” & “man,” respectively.
 This surname was likely used to describe someone who lived near a spring or well.
 Dupuis is a French surname that means “of the well,” while Walsh is an Irish surname that means “Breton.”
 Welch is a surname that can be traced back to the Old English word “welisc,” meaning “foreigner” or “Welshman,” while Oliver is a surname that is derived from the Old French name “Olivier,” meaning “olive tree.”

-Similar and Related Names
+Similar & Related Names

 Phoebe, for example, is a Greek name that means “bright” or “shining.”
 Isla is a Scottish name that means “island,” while Charlotte is a French name that means “free man.”
 Wren is an English name that means “small bird.”